deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 8 presents the relative improvements compared to LLM-LM using different p and k values in top-p-k logits truncation, showing the impact on various evaluation datasets.
+> Table 8 presents the relative improvements compared to LLM-LM using different p and k values in top-p-k logits truncation, showing the impacts of different p and k values on pre-training distillation performance across various datasets.

 {{< table-caption >}}